 - ABOUT US

-How have plants and animals adapted and changed since the beginning of life on Earth?
-How do different organisms fit into complex environmental systems?
-These broad questions are addressed by evolution, ecology and biodiversity, the study of the variance and distribution of living organisms.
-As an evolution, ecology and biodiversity major at UC Davis, you can choose to pursue an A.B. degree, allowing you greater flexibility to take courses in areas outside your major; or a B.S. degree, providing a more in-depth study of science topics such as biochemistry.
+As an Evolution, Ecology and Biodiversity (EEB) major, you will learn about the diversity of life on Earth, including diversity in genes, physiology, shapes, sizes and behaviors.
+You will learn about how this diversity emerged, as plants, animals, and microbes became adapted to the environment and to each other.
+And you will learn to predict whether populations of interacting organisms persist over time or become extinct.
+Theodosius Dobzhansky, a former professor at UC Davis and one of the great biologists of the 20th century, famously said that "nothing in biology makes sense except in light of evolution."
+As an EEB major, you will learn the fundamental concepts that unify the biological sciences and form the foundation for efforts in the conservation and protection of the earth's biodiversity.
+As an EEB major at UC Davis, you can choose to pursue an A.B. degree, allowing you greater flexibility to take courses in areas outside your major; or a B.S. degree, providing a more in-depth study of science topics such as biochemistry.
 Whichever track you choose, you'll have access to resources like the Bodega Marine Laboratory, a study center on California's central coast where you can take courses toward your degree while working alongside visiting marine biologists from around the world.

 Name: Mary Aften